-The X Series explodes into its fourth generation with the X-T3, a top-end camera sporting a new sensor, imaging processor and a world’s first or two
+The X Series explodes into its fourth generation with the X-T3, a top-end camera sporting a new sensor, imaging processor and a world first or two

-Fujifilm uses an X-Trans CMOS sensor in the vast majority of its X Series cameras and it is worth taking a moment to explain the difference between this design compared with the Bayer sensor used by most other brands.
+Fujifilm uses an X-Trans CMOS sensor in the vast majority of its X Series camera.
+It's worth taking a moment to explain the difference between this design compared with the Bayer sensor used by most other brands.

 A Bayer sensor uses a 2x2 grid of light-collecting photosites with one blue, one red and two green pixels.
 This grid of four pixels is repeated across the sensor and it is this uniformity that can lead to moiré patterning and false colours.
-This happens on areas of fine detail – cloth textures, fur, net curtains and so on – and to cancel its effect an optical low pass filter (OLPF) is often used in front of the sensor.
-The downside of this is that it impacts on ultimate resolution.
+This happens on areas of fine detail – cloth textures, fur, net curtains and so on.
+To cancel this effect, an optical low-pass filter (OLPF) is often used in front of the sensor.
+The downside to this is that it impacts on ultimate resolution.

 Fujifilm’s X-Trans technology uses a 6x6 grid of red, blue and green pixels.
-The bigger grid, again repeated across the sensor, gives an effective random pixel layout so there is no moiré risk, hence no need for an OLPF and therefore much better image quality.
+The bigger grid, again repeated across the sensor, gives an effective random pixel layout so there is no moiré risk.
+Therefore, there is no need for an OLPF and there is much better image quality.

 So, science lesson over – the X-T3 has a BSI sensor and you can see for yourself how well it performs in the accompanying panels.